FAQs

 -

-Not at the present time.
-All services are provided virtually on a HIPPA compliant telehealth platform for your convenience.
+Most services are provided virtually on a HIPPA compliant telehealth platform for your convenience.
+I also have an office for in-person sessions located in Alexandria, VA.
+We can discuss your preference.

 -

-Dr. Koch, Psy.D. is located in the Washington, D.C. metropolitan area and licensed in Virginia.
-All services are provided virtually on a HIPPA compliant telehealth platform for your convenience.
+Dr. Koch, Psy.D. is located in the Washington, D.C. metropolitan area and licensed in Virginia and Washington, D.C.

 -